-Since Gary Gibson's 'discovery' of the crag in the mid Eighties the Embankment has become the most popular sport crag in the dale with a number of steep and fingery routes.
-Recent developments have taken this crag to a very 'worked-out' look and there is now little else to do save the odd titbit or the regearing of the odd route.
+Since it’s discovery in the mid eighties the Embankment has become very popular with a number of steep and fingery routes.
+The crag is now ‘worked-out’ and there little else to do save the odd titbit or the regearing of the odd route.

-This can be one of the first of the bolted crags in the dale to dry out in that it gets the impact of the sun for most of the day.
-It usually dries out in the spring after a week or so's dry weather and stays dry after that, except in heavy downpours, for most of the year.
+This is one of the first of crags in the dale to dry out being in the sun for most of the day.
+It usually dries out in the spring after a week or so of dry weather.
+It tends to stay dry after that for the rest of the year, except after heavy downpours.
 In the summer months it can be unbearably hot and a very uncomfortable place to climb.
 It is a good evening venue although it popularity has waned somewhat since the regearing of Max Buttress and Two Tier Buttress.

 Due its plentiful traffic this fragile crag has toughened up although breaking holds can still happen.
 The most popular routes in the Breamtime area have sadly but inevitably become polished.